-8.11 Whichever option is pursued will create significant pressures on the Council's capital and revenue budgets.
+- 8.11 Should option 3 be pursued then this will result in an increase to the capital programme budget of £8.306 million, £2.852 million of which would be met from Welsh Government grant.
+The increase includes capital contributions to furniture, equipment and materials as required under MIM schemes.
+The remaining £5.454 million of funding to be met from BCBC resources may need to be funded from borrowing, but the additional borrowing costs will offset reduced annual revenue contributions to the MIM schemes due to the lower value of those compared to the original special school MIM scheme. - 8.12 Whichever option is pursued will create significant pressures on the Council's capital and revenue budgets.
 The Council currently has very few uncommitted capital receipts, with any potential new receipts not likely to be significant enough to meet the capital funding required for these schemes, resulting in a need to borrow.
-In addition, the council is facing revenue budget cuts of around £36m over the next four years, so any additional revenue pressures from either borrowing, or following the MIM route, will only add to the level of savings required to be made.
+In addition, the council is facing revenue budget cuts of around £36 million over the next four years, so any additional revenue pressures from either borrowing, or following the MIM route, will only add to the level of savings required to be made.